DefGuard/docs/features/integrations/api-tokens.md

 {% hint style="warning" %}
 **Availability**

-This feature is available in all plans, with usage limits.
+This feature is available in Business and Enterprise plans.
 See the [pricing page](https://defguard.net/pricing/) for details.
-{% endhint %}

-{% hint style="warning" %}
-API functionality:

-1. requires Defguard version 1.2.4+
-2. is also **available without enterprise license**, if your instance does not exceed the limits [described here](../../enterprise/license.md#enterprise-is-free-up-to-certain-limits).
 {% endhint %}

 ## REST API documentation